 Aside from hunting down their body weight in chocolate, kids can get involved with loads of Easter events taking place in Somerset this April.
-From Easter crafting to spring cleaning the old fashioned way, steam train rides to toasting hot cross buns over the firepit, you’ll find all kinds of springtime fun across the county to help you plan your Easter holiday entertainment.
+From Easter crafting to spring cleaning the old-fashioned way, Easter egg events, steam train rides to toasting hot cross buns over the firepit, you’ll find all kinds of springtime fun across the county to help you plan your Easter holiday entertainment.

-*This post on what’s on over Easter will be updated with more 2022 Easter events as they are announced.
+*This post on what’s on over Easter will be updated with more 2023 Easter events as they are announced.
 If you know of an event I can add please get in touch.
 This post contains affiliate links, should you click to purchase, it is at no additional cost to you, although I receive a small commission which goes towards the upkeep of this blog.

 As well as free badge making (3-7, 10-14 April), there are two Easter trails – one to find the best nest (£2 per child with special prize at the end) – intrepid visitors must follow the clues around the gardens to find the golden egg and claim a chocolatey prize.
 Plus a free trail available for anyone who has OD’d on chocolate.

-Set off on an Easter Egg Trail around Bawdrip and collect an Easter egg – £1 per child.
+Set off on Peasy Farm Easter Egg hunt 2023 around Bawdrip and collect a yummy prize! £1 per child.

 Easter events at Museum of Somerset, Taunton